DmitryBondarenko1/solid-spoon/ConsoleColor.md

  1. Open the **Settings/Preferences dialog**.
 Navigate to **Editor** -> **General** -> **Color Scheme** -> **Console Color**.
 Select the IntelliJ IDEA color scheme in the **Scheme** dropdown list at the top of the appeared menu.

 To customize colors of the color scheme it should be editable.
 Editable color schemes are marked as * in the Scheme dropdown list.
-For more information refer to the [Scheme](Scheme.md) section in the [Configuring the IDE chapter].
+For more information about configuring schemes refer to the [Scheme](Scheme.md) section in the [Configuring the IDE chapter].

  2. List item
  3. sdf